 8 Signs You Need Repairs

-Not sure if your heat pump requires repairs?
+Not sure if your heat pump needs repairs?
 Here are some of the indicators that you should watch for.
 If you notice any of these signs, reach out to our team of technicians ASAP.

 - It is making a hissing sound: When you run your heat pump you might pick up on a hissing sound that isn’t the usual noise that the system makes.
 Hissing can indicate leaking ductwork or a leaking refrigerant line.

 - Your system has irregular cycles: There are two ways that this can appear.
 The first is when your heat pump just never shuts off and always seems to be running.
 The other is when your heat pump only runs in short, interrupted spurts.
-Neither is good for you or your system.
+Neither is good for you or your heating system.

 - You can smell burning electrical parts: Burning wires have a pretty distinct smell to them.
 If you notice that smell while running your heat pump, shut the system down and call a technician to check things out.